Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 > 		return -ENOMEM;
 > ```

 You can see all this function does is a lots of permission checking.
-Here we find the source of truth for the `MAP_PRIVATE` flag.
+Here we find the source of truth for the `MAP_PRIVATE` flag[^semantics].
-[footnote: if you are nachos ucsd you may get confused by mmap semantics. yeah it is copying data but actually if you dont write then the physical pages can get shared. so technically it does require kernel support. mmap is actually a bit different than read/write and the map private isn't copying the data to userspace.
-TODO: actually look up how mmap works since I'm not sure what hardware support they mean]

 > [`MAP_PRIVATE` case](https://github.com/torvalds/linux/blob/7eb172143d5508b4da468ed59ee857c6e5e01da6/mm/mmap.c#L469-L482)
 >